 Lawrence is proud to be part of our team, guiding you through one of the most personal times in life.
 He had been working for Paragon as a part-time Funeral Assistant, and upon retiring from the Co-op in 2017, Lawrence went on to pursue his Funeral Directors Certificate from Saskatchewan Polytechnic.
 He is also a certified crematorium technician.

 Lawrence is active in the community as a board member of Prince of Peace Lutheran Church and is co-chair of the Regina Prostate Cancer Support Group.

 Amara was born and raised in British Columbia, moving to Saskatchewan in 2005.
 She obtained her Funeral Director’s license in 2019 and is presently working to obtain her Embalmers license.
 Amara is passionate about providing families with creative and personalized options for celebrating the lives of loved ones.
 Experiencing the loss of a special family member at a very young age has given her a unique perspective on helping children through this process.
-Outside of the funeral home, Amara is also a “roadie” for the Regina School of Rock House Band, where her son Marshall is their lead drummer.
+Outside of the funeral home, Amara is a busy mom of two boys and also a “roadie” for the Regina School of Rock House Band, where her son Marshall is their lead drummer.

 Marty has been a pillar at Paragon for about 15 years now.
 We persuaded him out of retirement, after meeting him and recognizing that he would be a valuable team member.
 His ‘work family’ appreciates his willingness to always help out wherever needed, his endless energy and his wisdom.
 Many in attendance, appreciate seeing a familiar face on a service because Marty seems to know everyone!